Movement photography techniques involve capturing motion in photography and portraying motion in photos.

 Repetition creates movement in photos

 We constantly scan the world around us for clues, irregularities, similarities and points of interest.
-We do the same with photos.
+So we do the same with photos.

 Using repetition to guide the viewer’s eyes, gives them something to do, which creates movement.

-Compare this serene photo with the more energetic, yet almost identical, photo below.
+Compare this serene photo with the more energetic, yet almost identical, photos below